Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 What is the fundamental difference between Activepieces, Zapier, and ZoomInfo?

+Activepieces and Zapier are workflow automation platforms that connect apps and move data between them.
 Activepieces is open-source and charges per active flow with unlimited runs.
 Zapier is cloud-only with the largest integration library at 8,000+ apps and charges per task.

 Which platform is cheapest for high-volume automation?

+Activepieces.
+Its per-flow pricing at $5/active flow/month means costs do not increase with execution volume.
 Zapier's task-based pricing escalates quickly: overages are billed at 1.25x the per-task cost.
-ZoomInfo's pricing is custom-quoted and credit-based, reflecting the value of verified intelligence rather than execution capacity.
+ZoomInfo's pricing is consumption-based, reflecting the value of verified intelligence rather than execution capacity.

 Can I self-host any of these platforms?

 Only Activepieces.
 It is MIT-licensed and deployable via Docker, Kubernetes, or one-click installs on multiple cloud platforms, including a network-gapped option for air-gapped environments.
+Zapier and ZoomInfo are both cloud-only.
+Activepieces' self-hosting capability is a deciding factor for organizations with strict data residency or compliance requirements.

 How do the AI agent capabilities compare?